1200wd/web-coineva/content/what-to-do-with-my-paper-wallet.rst

 Option 4: Install Electrum on your PC
 -------------------------------------

-If you have received a larger amount of bitcoins or you want to learn and experiment more take a look at the guide `how to Install the Electrum Wallet <{filename}/create-electrum-wallet.rst>`_ on your PC.
+If you have received a larger amount of bitcoins or you want to learn and experiment more `install the Electrum Wallet <{filename}/create-electrum-wallet.rst>`_

 With this wallet you have a lot of control and there is broad range of functionality but it still safe to use.

+`Import the paper wallet in Electrum <{filename}/paper-wallet-import-electrum.rst>`_ by sweeping it.
+Which means all the bitcoins are transferred at once.

 Or any combination of the options above
 ---------------------------------------